Welcome

 • Artist's Proofs (a/p): In offset and giclée reproductions, artist's proofs are additional prints not included in, but of the same quality as, the regular s/n edition.
 Artist's proofs are distinguished by the abbreviation "AP" and are numbered separately.
 Generally, artist proofs run about 10% additional of a s/n edition. (i.e. if there are 1000 prints made as a signed and numbered (s/n) edition, about 10% more (or 100) will be designated as a/p's).

 The history of an a/p is that they were created to signify the artist's final approval of a print after the process of reproduction.
 These a/p's were generally kept by the artist.
-In original prints, artist's proofs are the first prints pulled, which are the sharpest prints in the edition because the plates and screens have not yet been worn down.
+In original prints such as lithographs, artist's proofs are the first prints pulled, which are the sharpest prints in the edition because the plates and screens have not yet been worn down.

 • Edition Size: The total number of prints printed, or pulled, of one particular image.
 Separate edition sizes are recorded for the signed and numbered prints, artist's proofs, publisher proofs, printer's proofs, conservation editions, canvas editions, enhanced editions, etc. You should find all these various editions indicated on the certificate of authenticity - provided with most if not all limited editions.